Gogonasus

-Gogonasus (meaning "snout from Gogo") was a lobe-finned fish known from three-dimensionally preserved 380-million-year-old fossils found from the Gogo Formation in Western Australia.
+Gogonasus (meaning "snout from Gogo") is an extinct monospecific genus of lobe-finned fish known from preserved 380-million-year-old fossils found from the Gogo Formation in Western Australia.
 It lived in the Late Devonian period, on what was once a 1,400 km coral reef off the Kimberley coast surrounding north-western Australia.
 Gogonasus was a small fish reaching 30 to 40 cm in length.

 Its skeleton shows several features that were like those of a four-legged land animal (tetrapod).
 They included the structure of its middle ear, and its fins show the precursors of the forearm bones, the radius and ulna.
 Researchers believe it used its forearm-like fins to dart out of the reef to catch prey.

-Gogonasus was first described from a single snout (ethmosphenoid) by John A. Long (1985).
-On Long's 1967 expedition to Gogo the first relatively complete skull of Gogonasus was found by Chris Nelson and after being prepared by Sheila Mahala Andrews solved a scientific controversy by showing that the inner large fangs of the coronoid bones did not insert into the choana of the palate (Long 1988) as had been suggested by Rosen et al. (1981) for Eusthenopteron.
-In 1990 a combined expedition from the Western Australian Museum and the Australian National University yielded another almost complete skull of Gogonasus, this one found by Dr R. E. Barwick.
+Gogonasus was first described from a single snout (ethmosphenoid) by John Long in 1985.
+On Long's 1967 expedition to Gogo, the first relatively complete skull of Gogonasus was found by Chris Nelson and after being prepared by Mahala Andrews who solved a scientific controversy by showing that the inner large fangs of the coronoid bones did not insert into the choana of the palate (Long 1988) as had been suggested by Rosen et al. (1981) for Eusthenopteron.
+In 1990, a combined expedition from the Western Australian Museum and the Australian National University yielded another almost complete skull of Gogonasus, this one found by Dr R. E. Barwick.
 The full description of its cranial anatomy appeared in Long, J. A., Barwick, R. E. & Campbell, K.S.W.
 (1997), although not all aspects of the skull were clear then even from the three specimens.
 In 2005 Long led another expedition back to Gogo and on July 11 one of the team members, Dr Tim Senden from the Australian National University, found a very well-preserved skeleton of Gogonasus, containing almost the complete fish down to the tip of the tail.
 It was Dr Senden's first field trip with the other researchers.